Finding an Apartment in Germany: The Basics

 The type of website or service you use to find somewhere to live will very much depend on your circumstances, the amount of time you plan to spend in Germany, your income level and the city / region where you plan to relocate to.
 Here is a lowdown of all the popular options available to you, listed in general order of most to least expensive.

-Why not get our FREE e-book to help you out with finding an apartment in Germany?
+Why not get our FREE e-book to help you out with tips and tricks to finding your ideal apartment?
 Containing this and 2 other articles, you can take it with you on the fly as a tablet / mobile friendly PDF format.

 Typically a serviced apartment will be the best option for someone finding an apartment in Germany who intends to stay for a relatively short period of time, especially if cost is not the primary concern.
 If you are being seconded to Germany for a few months and your employer is covering your living expenses, this is a much better option than being stuck in a hotel.
 A simple Google search for “möblierte Wohnungen” (furnished apartments) or “Wohnen auf Zeit” (temporary accommodation) will give you a multitude of options.
 For Munich and Frankfurt there are plenty of paid ads in Google for this type of query.
 If your company is not covering the cost, you will probably find a fully serviced apartment from a specialist, professional company out of your price range.
 Renting a furnished apartment from a private landlord is most likely your better option…